Come on in. We’ve got room in front. Okay, everyone settled? Can you hear me in back? Good. Now, I’ve got a few confessions to make.

 I confess I never came right out and said it then, but those posts cut deeper in some ways than hearing about pregnancies from women who had never visited a reproductive endocrinologist.
 In my angry world, infertile women who posted baby pictures and raved about their newborns were the equivalent of women who unabashedly brought their children into infertility clinics.

 Have you no decency, no compassion?
 I screamed more than once reading their posts on my computer.

 What riled me the worst?
 When women in treatment who did go on to conceive and deliver — between posting about the joys of motherhood and the cutest thing their child just did — breezily exclaimed they could have happily built a live without children if the treatments hadn’t worked.
 “Oh, yes, I know I could have been happy.
 I would not have looked back …. now here’s Junior at 3 mos!”

 It’s damned easy to be magnanimous, I grumbled, when you’ve gotten that which someone else can’t achieve.
 When you’re grieving the last thing you want to hear is the equivalent of, “Oh, it’s not that bad.
 I know I’d be fine in your shoes.
 Tra la.”

 Until I formally hit menopause I expect to hear a small voice continue to wonder about whether a spontaneous pregnancy might possibly make the record books.
-And that rather torturous wondering in and of itself is something one has to come to terms with, each in our own way and in our own time.
-There is no neat formula.
-Anyone who says otherwise is lying.
+And this torturous wondering in and of itself is something one has to come to terms with, each in our own way and in our own time.

 I realize how far I’ve come when I see search terms like “barren and empty” point women to Coming2Terms.